rae/brain/About.md

 # Welcome to Reid's Brain
 _A possibly morbid blog about that state of Reid's brain._

+## 2025-02-15
 So the big news is that I have brain cancer.
 How bad, progress et, is still unknown.
 This is the place where I'll be updating  for everyone.

+This was the day Luisa noticed my balance issues and took me to Centenary hospital.
+From arriving in the driveway to being inside a CT-

 # Onboarding for Radiation
 Today went to Princess Margaret hospital to get my radiation mask!
 Reminds me of old Bill Bixby Hulk show when he's in his rotating chair with targets.